Approximate Relational Reasoning for Higher-Order Probabilistic Programs: Semantic Model and Soundness

 Finally, to allow expectation-preserving composition (\cf{}, \cref{lem:arcoupl-exp-r}), the prover picks an error function $\Err_{2}$ such that $\err_1 + \expect{\Err_2} \leq \err$, where the expectation $\expect{\Err_2}$ is computed with respect to the distribution $(\mu_1' \mbindi \Lam \state_2' . \pexec_n(\expr_1', \state_2'))$.
 Then for all $\sigma_2$ and $\cfg_{2}'$ in the support of the coupling, the spec-coupling precondition must hold recursively with the new error budget $\Err_{2}(\cfg_{2}')$.

-The program-coupling precondition is defined in a similar style to the \ruleref{spec-coupl-exp} constructor, but the approximate coupling requires \emph{exactly} one step on the left-hand side as seen below\footnote{Here in the program-coupling precondition rule, the expectation $\expect{\Err_2}$ is taken with respect to the distribution $\stepdistr(\expr_1, \state_1)$.}.
+The program-coupling precondition is defined in a similar style to the \ruleref{spec-coupl-exp} constructor, but the approximate coupling requires \emph{exactly} one step on the left-hand side as seen below.

-The left-hand side program is also required to be reducible (to guarantee safety), and for all configurations in the support of the coupling, the postcondition most hold.
-This guarantees every recursive unfolding of the weakest precondition corresponds to a single step of the left-hand-side program which is essential to validating the standard program logic rules found in \appref{app:wp-rules}.
+The left-hand side program is also required to be reducible (to guarantee safety), and for all configurations in the support of the coupling, the postcondition must hold.
+Note that the expectation $\expect{\Err_2}$ is taken with respect to the distribution $\stepdistr(\expr_1, \state_1)$.
+This guarantees that every recursive unfolding of the weakest precondition corresponds to a single step of the left-hand-side program which is essential to validating the standard program logic rules found in \cref{fig:wp-rules}.

+The lemmas below illustrate how spec-coupling and program-coupling preconditions interact with the operational semantics to allow us to construct couplings for program executions.
+First, we see the case of the spec-coupling precondition: